veillette/opticsTextbook/content/Chap04Polarization/Polarization.md

 ```
 where $d$ is the thickness of the plate and $k$ is the wave number.
 Hence to verify that a $(2,2)$-matrix corresponds to a wave plate, one has to compute the eigenvalues and check that these have modulus 1 and that the corresponding eigenvectors are real vectors and orthogonal.

-**3.** **Jones matrix for propagation through sugars** In sugars, left and right circular-polarised light propagate with their own refractive index.
+**3.** **Jones matrix for propagation through sugars** In sugars, left and right circular-polarized light propagate with their own refractive index.
 Therefore sugars are called **circular birefringent**.
 The matrix {eq}`eq.MJones` corresponds to propagation through sugar when there are two real orthogonal unit vectors
 $\hat{\mathbf{v}}$ and $\hat{\mathbf{w}}$ such that the circular polarization states

 $$